 The NCVMB does not have the governance to address complaints that deal with:

-- Fee Issues: The Veterinary Practice Act does not address the issue of fees.
+- Fee Issues: The Practice Act does not address the issue of fees.
 Therefore, the Board has no governance concerning fees or the jurisdiction to settle monetary disputes.
 Monetary disputes would be handled through civil court.

 - Personality conflicts or perceived rude behavior